 Assist applicants with the remainder of the application process.
 For example:

-- The FCC Form 471 (Description of Services Ordered and Certification Form), which is filed to request Schools and Libraries Program support, must include a detailed description of the products and services to be received.
+- The FCC Form 471 (Description of Services Ordered and Certification Form) filed to request Schools and Libraries (E-rate) Program support, must include a detailed description of the products and services to be received.
 You can offer to assist applicants with filling out the "Funding Requests" section of the FCC Form 471.

 - Funding may be reduced or denied if applicants miss certain deadlines, especially those for the FCC Form 471 and FCC Form 486.
 You can remind applicants to file these forms on time.

-- USAC issues an FCC Form 471 Receipt Acknowledgment Letter (RAL) to both the applicant and the service provider after an FCC Form 471 is certified.
+- USAC issues an FCC Form 471 Receipt Acknowledgment Letter (RAL) to both the applicant and the service provider in the E-rate Productivity Center (EPC) after an FCC Form 471 is certified.
 You can subscribe to receive electronic notifications to receive the information in certain USAC notifications electronically.
 The letter contains many of the details submitted on the form and provides a means to correct mistakes.
 If you notice incorrect information on the RAL, notify the applicant so corrections can be made.

 - Program Integrity Assurance (PIA) reviewers at USAC review submitted FCC Forms 471 for compliance with program rules, and may have questions about technical aspects of the services featured on the forms.
 Service providers can assist the applicant in preparing responses to USAC's questions except for questions about the applicant's service provider selection process.

-Once applicants have completed PIA review and USAC has issued funding decisions in one or more Funding Commitment Decision Letters (FCDL), you can begin preparations to provide discounted services for the commitments that feature your SPIN.
+Once applicants have completed PIA review and USAC has issued funding decisions in one or more Funding Commitment Decision Letters (FCDLs) in EPC, you can begin preparations to provide discounted services for the commitments that feature your SPIN.